Chester Nimitz Jr.: Early life

 Nimitz was born to Chester William Nimitz Sr. and Catherine Vance (née Freeman) Nimitz at the Brooklyn Navy Yard Hospital in Brooklyn, New York, while the couple, with their daughter Catherine Vance "Kate" (born the year before), lived at 415 Washington Avenue, Brooklyn, and Nimitz Sr. was working on the USS Maumee at the Brooklyn Navy Yard.

 Nimitz attended the United States Naval Academy at Annapolis, Maryland, graduating with the class of 1936.

+Before he attended the Naval Academy, he attended Tabor Academy for a year and played the violin.

 Nimitz married Joan Leona Labern at the Mare Island Naval Shipyard on 18 June 1938.
 She was born in León, Nicaragua in 1912 to British parents, William Oscar Stonewall and Frances Mary (née Wells) Labern.
 With her parents she returned to England at the outbreak of World War I in 1914, and was raised in England.
 Joan came to the United States in 1938 to study dentistry at the University of California Dental School in San Francisco, and met Chester at a cocktail party at Mare Island.
 She made news in 1944 when she failed her test to become a United States citizen; two days later she did become an American citizen.

 The couple had three daughters, Frances Mary, Elizabeth Joan, and Sarah Catherine.